-Band steering lets the access point identify the WiFi devices that are dual-band capable and steer those devices to the 2.4 GHz or 5 GHz band of a WiFi network (SSID or VAP).
-Compared to the 2.4 GHz band, generally more channels and bandwidth are available in the 5 GHz band, causing less interference and allowing for a better user experience.
+Band steering lets the AP identify the WiFi devices that are dual-band or tri-band capable and steer those devices to the 2.4 GHz, 5 GHz, or 6 GHz band of a WiFi network (SSID or VAP).
+Compared to the 2.4 GHz band, generally more channels and bandwidth are available in the 5 GHz band, and even more in the 6 GHz band, causing less interference and allowing for a better user experience.
 Band steering includes 802.11k radio resource management (RRM) and 802.11v WiFi network management.
 By default, band steering is disabled.

-802.11k RRM and 802.11v WiFi network management affect the network in the following ways:qq
+802.11k RRM and 802.11v WiFi network management affect the network in the following ways:

-- 802.11k RRM: This feature lets the access point and 802.11k-aware clients dynamically measure the available radio resources.
-In an 802.11k-enabled network, access points and clients can send neighbor reports, beacon reports, and link measurement reports to each other, allowing 802.11k-aware clients to automatically select the best access point for initial connection or for roaming. - 802.11v WiFi network management: This feature lets the access point steer its WiFi clients to the 2.4 GHz or 5 GHz band, based on the access point's channel load.
-In an environment with multiple access points, 802.11v WiFi network management helps WiFi clients that are roaming to select the best access point.
+- 802.11k RRM: This feature lets the AP and 802.11k-aware clients dynamically measure the available radio resources.
+In an 802.11k-enabled network, APs and clients can send neighbor reports, beacon reports, and link measurement reports to each other, allowing 802.11k-aware clients to automatically select the best AP for initial connection or for roaming. - 802.11v WiFi network management: This feature lets the AP steer its WiFi clients to the 2.4 GHz, 5 GHz, or 6 GHz band, based on the AP's channel load.
+In an environment with multiple APs, 802.11v WiFi network management helps WiFi clients that are roaming to select the best AP.

-The access point sets the received signal strength indicator (RSSI) threshold automatically.
+The AP sets the received signal strength indicator (RSSI) threshold automatically.
 (That is, you cannot configure the RSSI threshold manually.)